No Joy

-No Joy are a Canadian shoegaze band from Montreal formed in late 2009 by Jasamine White-Gluz and former member Laura Lloyd.
+No Joy are a Canadian shoegaze band from Montreal formed in late 2009 by Jasamine White-Gluz.

 Biography

 No Joy's first show was with Grant Hart of Hüsker Dü on December 15, 2009.
 The band continued to play locally, including a show with then-up-and-coming indie band Best Coast.
 The latter's lead singer, Bethany Cosentino, took a liking to the band and tweeted, "Dude, No Joy is the best band ever.
 Two hot blonde girls just shredding away.
 Sooooo amazing".

 The band soon signed to Mexican Summer and released their first 7-inch single, "No Summer" b/w "No Joy".
 Its release enabled No Joy to book their own national U.S. tour, bringing along La Sera (a Vivian Girls side project) for a three-week stint of mostly West Coast shows.
 Around this time, London-based label Sexbeat reissued the debut 7-inch for a UK/European release.
 No Joy toured later that fall with Mexican Summer labelmates Dungen.

 The 7-inch sold out quickly; six months later, on November 16, 2010, No Joy released their debut LP, Ghost Blonde, to wide critical acclaim.
 Pitchfork reviewed the album, saying that "The guitars, loud enough to obliterate everything within 50 yards, create a balmy atmosphere where lacerating riffs and blurry strumming shares face time with ear-piercing feedback".

 The band's strong DIY mentality in terms of producing and recording their music was highlighted in an interview with The Stool Pigeon: "You can record anything for free now.
-If you’ve got a laptop or a friend’s laptop, do it yourself,".
+If you've got a laptop or a friend's laptop, do it yourself,".
 However they left the mixing side of the project up to the Raveonettes' Sune Rose Wagner.
 On working with Wagner, White-Gluz said, "We were recording in our space and it was sounding like shit, so we had the idea of someone helping to clean it up a little bit, but everybody in Montreal was asking for way too much money.
-And we’ve both always liked the way Raveonettes’ records sound.
+And we've both always liked the way Raveonettes' records sound.
 We exchanged emails a few times and we had exactly the same music tastes, so it just went from there".
 The final package "convincingly captures the gloriously fuzzy, effects-covered sound of the shoegaze era, but escapes being mere copycats by adding a wonderfully spooky atmosphere and by writing hooky, easy to swallow melodies", said a 4.5 star review from AllMusic.